dangyogi/RPOF-CMC/source/Article_VII.rst

    excuse the absences of its membership.

 .. index::
-   single: contributions and expenditures report
+   single: report; contributions and expenditures
-   single: chairman
+   single: chairman; filing requirements

 10. The chairman of the County Executive Committee shall furnish the State Executive Committee, within thirty (30) days of filing, a copy of the coversheet report of contributions and